Laurence Paul Methuen1

 Consanguinity Index=0.0%

-Lady Romayne Aileen Brabazon was born on 26 May 1943.1 She is the daughter of Major Anthony Windham Normand Brabazon, 14th Earl of Meath and Elizabeth Mary Bowlby.1 She married Robert Eben Neil Pike, son of Lt.-Col. Godfrey Eben Pike, on 25 March 1968.1
+Lady Romayne Aileen Brabazon was born on 26 May 1943.1 She was the daughter of Major Anthony Windham Normand Brabazon, 14th Earl of Meath and Elizabeth Mary Bowlby.1 She married Robert Eben Neil Pike, son of Lt.-Col. Godfrey Eben Pike and Caroline Fox Hanbury, on 25 March 1968.1 She died on 2 February 2024 at age 80.2

 From 25 March 1968, her married name became Pike.
-She lived in 2003 at Kidborough House, Danehill, Sussex, England.1
+She lived in 2003 at Kidborough House, Danehill, Sussex, EnglandG.1

 Children of Lady Romayne Aileen Brabazon and Robert Eben Neil Pike